 Given that kids learn so much through play, rather than just by trying to sit still at a desk and to pay attention to a teacher who may or may not convey enthusiasm about science, you’d think that science kits marketed as “play” would be a good thing.
 Women: want to become a writer, artist or academic?
 Don't bother.
 Leo Tolstoy: what David Gilmour calls a 'real guy-guy'.

-Photograph: Keystone/Getty Images It's been a bad week for sexism.
+Photograph: Keystone/Getty Images.
 Women in science: A new study on how male professors discriminate against women in scientific labs.
 Photo by Andrei Malov/Thinkstock A few years ago, Jason Sheltzer and Joan Smith were at a dinner party, chatting with a physics graduate student.

 When she offhandedly mentioned that she was the first female student her adviser had graduated in 20 years, they were appalled.
 “We thought that that was amazing,” Sheltzer told me.
 “Twenty years without a single woman!”
 So Sheltzer, a biology graduate student, and Smith, a software engineer at Twitter, decided to take a more comprehensive look at the gender balance of American science labs to see if the physics student was part of a wider trend.
 The finding isolates just one stage in what researchers call “the leaky pipeline problem”: Though women are well-represented in undergraduate science courses, fewer and fewer women appear at each subsequent level of study.